OpenMotionSim/Specification/README.md

 # Open motion simulator protocol specification

-Data sent to the platform has the following structure and encapsulated into a UDP datagramm:
+Data that is sent to a platform has the following structure and encapsulated into a UDP datagramm:

 Yaw | Pitch | Roll | Height
 ---|---|---|---